17th Annual Builders Conference

 Senior Economic Advisor to Houwzer LLC

 Center City District

 5:00 Philadelphia's Future Development Climate:

 Moderator: Lauren Gilchrist, JLL

 Kevin Gillen, Lindy Institute

-Gary Jonas, HOW Properties
+Gary Jonas, The HOW Group

 Paul Levy, Center City District

 This year we have moved the event to Moore College of Art & Design where we will once again be in a single, large space with great visibility and access to display tables.
 Please click the "Register Now" button to review sponsorship levels or click here to download the sponsor form.
 If you have any questions, please email Marianne at firstname.lastname@example.org.